On this page you will find:

 Why build my own clubman style sports car?

-Well it all started when I read Ron Champions book Build your own sports car and I thought to myself - “well that doesn’t seem too difficult”!
+Well it all started when I read Ron Champions book Build your own sports car and I thought “well that doesn’t seem too difficult”!
 I later found that this was the Bible for enthusiasts who want to build their own Lotus Clubman style sports car and it’s respectfully referred to in hushed tones as “the book”.
 It has a cult following around the world with untold numbers of cars being home built by dedicated enthusiasts.
-It was first published in 1996 and the second edition was published by Haynes in 2000.
+It was first published in 1996 with a second edition published by Haynes in 2000.

 I was intrigued by the concept and the more I read the book the more interested I became.
 I didn’t start out wanting to own a clubman sports car, as I think they are rather impractical, but I was more attracted by the concept of building my own car from scratch and having the satisfaction of being able to say “I built that car at home”.

-I have restored a couple of Jaguars in recent years (a 1976 XJC V12 and a 1972 V12 E-Type), and I really didn’t want to undertake another restoration.
-But building my own car appealed to me, so I researched the concept, made contact with other Locost builders, went for a ride in a couple (fantastic first experience - thanks David) and after a few months excitedly began my new project.
+I had restored a couple of Jaguars in recent years (a 1976 XJC V12 and a 1972 V12 E-Type), and really didn’t want to undertake another restoration.
+But building my own car appealed to me, so I researched the concept, made contact with other Locost builders, went for a ride in a couple (fantastic first experience) and after a few months excitedly began my new project.

 What is a Locost?